hatish2001/N_gram_LLM_from_scratch/README.md

 # Neural Network for Character-Level Name Generation

-This repository contains a neural network built using PyTorch that performs character-level name generation.
+This repository contains a neural network built using PyTorch from scratch that performs character-level name generation.
 The model is trained on a dataset of names and predicts the next character given a sequence of previous characters.

 ## Project Overview